Pale-Gray/BlockGame-OpenTK/README.md

 ***Join my discord for updates!*** https://discord.gg/MjuakmUza9

 # BlockGame-OpenTK
-A vision and in-progress game that is similar to Hytale or Minecraft with mods.
+A vision and in-progress voxel-based game

 ## About